Things to see and do in Spain

 Swimming, jetskiing and waterskiing facilities can be found at nearly all seaside resorts.
 Spain's premier resort for windsurfing and kitesurfing is Tarifa, on the Atlantic coast, and it is blessed with strong winds and a beautiful stretch of aqua-blue sea.
 Surfing is big in the north, particularly around the Basque village of Mundaka.
 Spain is also great for sailing.

 Andalucía's hedonistic capital, Sevilla, is the romantic heart of Spain and home of flamenco, Carmen and Don Juan.
-Wander the narrow streets of the Jewish quarter, snacking at tapas bars, and admire the immense cathedral, the world's largest gothic temple and third largest Christian church.
-Opposite, the Alcázar is a superb example of Mudéjar (Christian-Moorish) architecture.
+Wander the narrow streets of the Jewish quarter, snack on tapas, and admire the immense Seville Cathedral (the world's largest gothic church) and the adjoining Alcázar palace complex, a superb example of Mudéjar (Christian-Moorish) architecture.

-Head south of Madrid to this ancient Spanish capital, which is dominated by the magnificent cathedral and Alcázar.
-The cathedral has a magnificent series of paintings by El Greco, who made his home here; his Burial of the Count of Orgaz is in the Santo Tomé Church.
+Head south of Madrid to this ancient Spanish capital, which is dominated by the magnificent cathedral and the Alcázar of Toledo.
+The cathedral has a magnificent series of paintings by El Greco, who made his home here; his Burial of the Count of Orgaz is featured in the Santo Tomé Church.

 Check out Santiago Calatrava's City of Arts and Science Park in this forward-looking southeastern city.
 The Hemispheric, an amazing glass structure, houses a planetarium, IMAX dome and laserium.
 While in Valencia, visit the cathedral, it claims possession of the Holy Grail, the chalice used at the Last Supper.